Bestselling author of The Back of The Napkin on how anyone can use simple pictures to lead, innovate & sell

 Dan Roam is the author of the several books including the international bestseller, The Back of the Napkin: Solving Problems and Selling Ideas with Pictures, which was named the innovation and creativity book of the year by Fast Company, BusinessWeek, and the Times of London.
 The Back of the Napkin has been published in 27 languages and topped the business book charts in the US, UK, Japan, Germany, China, Korea, and France.
 Dan and his whiteboard are frequent guests on CNN, NBC, ABC, CBS, Fox, and NPR.

-Dan's latest is Draw to Win: A Crash Course on How to Lead, Sell, and Innovate With Your Visual Mind.
+Dan is also the author of Draw to Win: A Crash Course on How to Lead, Sell, and Innovate With Your Visual Mind and The Pop-up Pitch: The Two-Hour Creative Sprint to the Most Persuasive Presentation of Your Life.

 Dan is the founder and president of Digital Roam Inc., a management-consulting firm that uses visual thinking to solve complex problems for such clients as Google, Boeing, eBay, Microsoft, Wal-Mart, Wells Fargo, the U.S. Navy, and the United States Senate.